radixdlt/radixdlt-scrypto/radix-engine/README.md

 Radix Engine is the underlying execution engine designed to run DeFi-based Scrypto applications.

-The architecture is heavily influenced by modern Kernel design (though much simplified) and Rust's Ownership and Type-Checking paradigms (also much simplified).
-The novel idea here is in combining ideas from the two worlds (Operating System and Language) to create the best shared secure computing platform for the purpose of DeFi.
+The architecture is heavily influenced by traditional Kernel design (though much simplified) and Rust's Ownership and Type-Checking paradigms (also much simplified).
+The novel idea here is in combining ideas from the two worlds, Operating System and Language, or simply "Implement Rust Semantics at the System Layer".

 ## Architecture